 If you live in an area zoned Agricultural, you may keep livestock, fur bearing animals or poultry.

 Dogs must be licensed each year.
 The licences are valid from January 1 to December 31, and every dog over the age of six months must have a licence.
 The licence tag must be affixed to the dog's collar and worn at all times.
-If your dog is caught off your property without a valid licence, there is a $50 fee and it increases with each offence.
-By having your dog licenced, we will be able to reunite you with your pet should Fido make a break for it.
+If your dog is found off your property without a valid licence, there is a $50 fee and it increases with each offence.
+By having your dog licenced, we will be able to reunite you with your pet.

 Pet licence fees are as follows:

 Licences are available from Reception at City Hall.
 You will need to provide a vet certificate to prove that the animal has been spayed or neutered - you only have to show this certificate once.

 Dogs must be kept on a leash and under the control of a competent person at all times when in public.
 If your animal is found running at large, Bylaw Services will bring your dog to the City pound facility, and while your animal will receive good care (and even veterinary attention if required), you will be subject to fines, impoundment fees and expenses.

 "Guests" at the pound are kept for 72 hours.
 You will be notified via an impoundment notice with instructions on how to reclaim your pet.
 After three days pets may be sold, adopted out, or sadly, destroyed.

 Under the City bylaw, if your dog bites a person or another animal, it may be designated a Dangerous Dog.
 Under this designation annual licence fees increase to $1000 and the dog must be kept securely confined and/or muzzled, and meet other conditions.

 Please clean up after your dog.
 Our bylaws require that you scoop that poop and dispose of it appropriately.
 Failure to do so can result in a $50 fine.